 Few are the tourists who make it across the Romanian border and leave without a few extra pounds.
 Thanks to the fact that the quality of Romanian food is nothing short of exceptional.

-Some will say that while visiting this Romania, whether it be in Transylvania or lesser known parts of the country, you will feast your eyes on some fantastic natural beauties.
-In reality, you will also literally feast, so make sure to pack some loose pants and make time to enjoy these meals.
+Some will say that while visiting Romania, whether it be in Transylvania or lesser known parts of the country, you will feast your eyes on some fantastic natural beauties and ancient architecture.
+In reality, you will also literally feast, so make sure to pack some loose pants and make time to enjoy these popular Romanian dishes.

 So now, you might be wondering what is typical Romanian food or what to eat in Romania.
 Therefore, just to make sure you are not wasting any opportunities when you are in a restaurant, this Romanian food blog post contains the very best Romanian dishes and drinks you can’t miss while visiting Romania.

 A vegetable paste made in autumn from the harvested vegetables and served on bread throughout the rest of the year.
 Baked eggplants, peppers, tomatoes, onions, and mushrooms go into it.
 But recipes may vary.
 Get the recipe here!